 Follow Brad's blog at www.BradFenichel.org to keep up with his latest inspirational posts.
 You may also contact Brad through his blog.

-Brad lives in rural Cecil County, Maryland with his lovely wife and three dysfunctional cats.
+Brad lives in rural Cecil County, Maryland with his lovely wife and two dysfunctional cats.

 Aquila is a fictional character—a reclusive philosopher-theologian who figures prominently in Brad Fenichel's soon-to-be-released novel The After Effect.